 Strasbourg-born cellist Blaise Déjardin was appointed principal cello of the Boston Symphony Orchestra by BSO Music Director Andris Nelsons in spring 2018, having joined the BSO’s cello section in 2008.
 He is the 14th principal cello in the history of the orchestra.
-In making the appointment, Maestro Nelsons praised Déjardin as “an absolute complete musician with an exquisite breadth of tone, beautiful musical phrasing, and inspired creativity and imagination, only matched by his supreme dedication to conveying the true spirit of the music.”
+In making the appointment, Nelsons praised Déjardin as “an absolute complete musician with an exquisite breadth of tone, beautiful musical phrasing, and inspired creativity and imagination, only matched by his supreme dedication to conveying the true spirit of the music.”

-A dedicated chamber musician, he spent two summers at Ravinia's Steans Institute and is since 2018 a member of the Boston Symphony Chamber Players.
+A dedicated chamber musician, he spent two summers at Ravinia's Steans Institute and has been a member of the Boston Symphony Chamber Players since 2018.
 Previously, Déjardin was a member of the European Union Youth Orchestra and the Gustav Mahler Jugendorchester.
 He was also a founding member of A Far Cry and the Boston Cello Quartet.

-In 2019 Déjardin released the album MOZART New Cello Duos with cellist Kee-Hyun Kim, featuring his own transcriptions.
+In 2019 Déjardin released the album Mozart: New Cello Duos with cellist Kee-Hyun Kim, featuring his own transcriptions.
 He also appears on both Boston Cello Quartet albums Pictures and The Latin Project.
-His first album as principal cello of the BSO, Adès Conducts Adès, was released by Deutsche Gramophone in 2020.
+His first album as principal cello of the BSO, Adès Conducts Adès was released by Deutsche Gramophone in 2020.